Macerata

 Macerata (/it/) is a city and comune in central Italy, the county seat of the province of Macerata in the Marche region.
 It has a population of about 41,564.

+It is home to the University of Macerata (founded in 1290), making it one of Europe's oldest universities, specializing in humanities and social sciences, and located in a historic center with medieval walls.

+One of the city's best-known landmarks is the Sferisterio, a large neoclassical open-air arena built in the 19th century, which later became a major venue for summer performances, including opera.